Cuomo Orders New York Hospitals to Allow Partners in Delivery room

-Thankfully pregnant women in New York can breathe a sigh of relief as of this Saturday Melissa DeRosa, secretary to Cuomo, announced during the Governor’s daily briefing that the Cuomo would be issuing an executive order mandating that hospitals allow partners in delivery rooms in both private and public hospitals.
+Thankfully, pregnant women in New York can breathe a sigh of relief.
+As of this Saturday, Melissa DeRosa, secretary to Cuomo, announced during the Governor’s daily briefing that Cuomo would be issuing an executive order mandating that hospitals allow partners in delivery rooms in both private and public hospitals.

 “In no hospital in New York will a woman be forced to be alone when she gives birth,” Governor Andrew Cuomo stated on twitter Saturday afternoon.